The newly established Golant Heritage Group , has now held its third meeting and is already busy on its

 examples of Parish Maps on the web.

-Inevitably funding these projects will be a significant issue, and we will actively seek advice as to the
+Inevitably funding these projects will be a significant issue, and we will actively seek advice as to the best

-order to get some ideas of what we might consider doing.
+get some ideas of what we might consider doing.